Maniben Patel

-Maniben Patel (24 April 1904 — 26 March 1990) was an Indian independence movement activist and a Member of the Indian parliament.
-She was the daughter of freedom fighter and post-Independence Indian leader Sardar Vallabhbhai Patel.
+Maniben Patel (24 April 1904 — 26 March 1990) was an Indian politician and daughter of Vallabhbhai Patel.
+She served as a Member of the Indian parliament.
 Educated in Bombay, Patel adopted the teachings of Mahatma Gandhi in 1918, and started working regularly at his ashram in Ahmedabad.

+She later left Congress and joined opposition Janata Party and won 1977 Lok Sabha seat from Mehsana.

 Early life

 Patel was born on 24 April 1904 at Karamsad, Bombay Presidency, British India.
 She was brought up by her uncle Vitthalbhai Patel.
 She completed her early education at Queen Mary High School in Bombay.
 In 1920 she moved to Ahmedabad and attended the university of Rashtriya Vidhyapith started by Mahatma Gandhi.
 After graduating in 1925, Patel went on to assist her father.

 Borsad movement

-In 1923-24 the British government levied heavy taxes on the common people and for recovery of the same they started confiscating their cattle, land and property.
+In 1923–24 the British government levied heavy taxes on the common people and for recovery of the same they started confiscating their cattle, land and property.
 To protest against this oppression, Maniben motivated women to join a campaign led by Gandhi and Sardar Patel and support the No-Tax Movement.